About the college

 The college's library is especially strong in the social sciences and is open at all hours for Nuffield students.

-The college attaches considerable importance to the provision of computing and other research facilities.
+The college attaches great importance to the provision of excellent computing and other research facilities.
 All rooms have a network connection and there is a college-wide WiFi network.

 Sport, music and college facilities

 The college has active sports teams and access to outdoor sports facilities at neighbouring Worcester College.

 There is a piano and harpsichord in the chapel available for practice.

 Facilities for students with disabilities

-The college provides facilities for disabled students and visitors, including lift access in the library and in the main building which houses the dining hall, common rooms and bar.
+The college provides facilities for disabled students and visitors, including ramp and lift access in the main buildings which house the dining hall, common rooms, college bar and some of the seminar rooms.
 The college currently has limited disabled access accommodation on-site and will make all reasonable adjustments to meet the specific requirements of its disabled students.

 Graduate students are members of the Nuffield Junior Common Room (JCR), which corresponds to the MCR in other colleges.
 The JCR plays an active role in college life, including the organisation of social activities and providing student representation on college committees.